dsatlse/dsatlse.github.io/content/about.md

 - Provide LSE students with opportunities to engage with data science practitioners in industry and enhance their exposure to real-world use cases of data science
 - Engage and collaborate with the wider LSE community, including societies and academic departments

-This is a static website made with Zola and hosted on [GitHub Pages](https://github.com/dsatlse/dsatlse.github.io).
+This is a static website made with Zola and hosted on GitHub, see [the source](https://github.com/dsatlse/dsatlse.github.io).
 All public materials developed by the society will be available on it, along with documentation of projects, events and public Zulip communication.
 Here are some core principles related to our technical stack.

  - Requiring minimal IT competence to maintain
  - Clear documentation of the tools and how they relate to each other